pwaring/technical-talks/freelancing/slides.md

 # Simple website

  - Keep it really simple
- - If in doubt, install WordPress with custom theme
+ - If in doubt, use WordPress with custom theme
  - List contact details, portfolio and CV
  - Blog if you have time
  - Keyword-rich domain

+# Social media profile

+ - Two networks are worthwhile
+ - Twitter
+ - LinkedIn

 # Time management